 The latter type is known as PPC campaigns.
 These campaigns can be highly effective in driving new people to your site.

 Remember, this will cause a temporary spike, which will only last if you keep feeding it.
 In the long term, that can be expensive, so you must get your SEO sorted.

-However, there are other marketing tricks you can employ, since as running a competition, using social media influencers, collaborating with other companies, and using discounts.
+However, you can employ other marketing tricks, such as running a competition, using social media influencers, collaborating with other companies, and using discounts.

 In addition, you can grow your social media presence and use your online fans as your marketing ambassadors to spread the word about your site.

 Last few words about starting an online store

 eCommerce is big and getting bigger.
 The competition among online stores is also increasingly challenging, so you must innovate to stand out.

 There are also various platforms to host the online store that you can use to make your life easier.
 If you aren’t that tech-driven, it is straightforward to get started.